Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Basecamp Pro Unlimited — $349/mo (flat fee, unlimited users and clients)

-The flat-fee model is one of Basecamp's best features for growing agencies — do the math for a 15-person team and it becomes an obvious choice.
+The flat-fee model is one of Basecamp's best advantages for growing agencies — do the math for a 15-person team and it becomes an obvious choice.

 Pros

-- Flat-rate pricing becomes excellent value as your team grows
+- Flat-rate pricing is excellent value as your team grows

-- Zero learning curve — teams are productive within hours, not days
+- Zero learning curve — teams are productive within hours

 - Refreshingly distraction-free interface